 China has also offered support for white bio R & D, introduction of bio product certification system and carbon tax, subsidies for carbon emission reduction companies through the 12th five-year plan, bio industry development strategies, the 973 plan, and the 2015 bio-related industry development plan.

-Canada currently imports 10% of the world's bio industry.
+Canada currently imports 10 percent of the world's bio industry.
 The Canadian government’s support can be

 broken down to 56 percent in bio-health, 25 percent in R&D, 17 percent in agricultural biotechnology and 14 percent in biotechnology industrialization.
 The government invested $50 million in July of this year to raise a total of $80 million to continue to support these solution-driven groups of scientists, entrepreneurs and innovators.
 The Canadian government has said it will set growth targets for the next five years and create highly skilled job innovations.